-Women On Mountains (WOM) originated from Ace Adventure International Women’s Day Challenge (IWD Challenge).
+Women On Mountains (WOM) originated from Ace Adventure’s International Women’s Day Challenge (IWD Challenge).

-It all started in 2013 when the idea of forming an-all women team to climb a mountain to celebrate International Women’s Day was mooted.
+It all started in 2013 when the idea of forming an all-women team to climb a mountain in celebration of International Women’s Day was mooted.
 Aside from the challenge to climb a mountain, there was also the objective to support a charity cause to help other women.

 We sent the first IWD Challenge team to climb Kilimanjaro in March 2014.
 Thereafter, a team to Kilimanjaro in 2015 and a team to Everest Base Camp in 2016.

 By 2016, the interest to join all-women mountain climbing teams has grown.
-There were also requests, by many women, for us to create such climbing teams outside of International Women’s Day.
+There were requests by many women for us to create such climbing teams outside of International Women’s Day.
 Women on Mountains was thus born!

-Women on Mountains continues on IWD Challenge’s objectives – to celebrate womenhood by encouraging women to challenge themselves through mountain climbing and to support a charity cause to help other women.
+Women on Mountains continues on IWD Challenge’s objectives – to celebrate womenhood by encouraging women to challenge themselves through mountain climbing and to support a charitable cause to help other women.

-We are supporting and helping to raise fund for Project Pari.
-Project Pari is a project by Zonta Club of Singapore to help secondary schoolgirls from low income families during their years of their secondary school education.
-Each student will receive a monthly pocket allowance to enable them to have proper meals and for transportation.
-Life skill programmes are conducted to help instil in the teenagers a sense of self-worth and to learn skills such as personal hygiene and financial management.
-It cost $750 to provide for each Project Pari girl for a year.
+We are supporting and helping to raise funds for Project Pari.
+Project Pari is a project by the Zonta Club of Singapore to help schoolgirls from low income families during their years of secondary school education.
+Each student receives a monthly pocket allowance to enable them to have proper meals and for transportation.
+Life skills programmes are conducted to help instil in the teenagers a sense of self-worth and to learn skills such as personal hygiene and financial management.
+It costs $800 to provide for each Project Pari girl for a year.
 The sum covers $50 monthly pocket money plus the enrichment activities that Zonta Club of Singapore organizes for the girls.

-$100 of each Women on Mountains’ package cost will be contributed to Project Pari.
+$100 of each Women on Mountains’ package fee will be contributed to Project Pari.

-Through Women On Mountains, we hope more women will be inspired to challenge themselves and greater awareness can be generated for women’s causes.
+Through Women On Mountains, we hope more women will be inspired to reach greater heights in their lives and more awareness can be generated for women’s causes.